dpgaspar/Flask-AppBuilder/docs/customizing.rst

 Changing the index
 ------------------

-The index can be easely override by your own.
+The index can be easily overridden by your own.
 You must develop your template, then define it in a IndexView and pass it to BaseApp

 The default index template is very simple, you can create your own like this: